-The Blossom Bus project will employ local vehicles in rural India to transport Muslim minority girls to secondary school, clearing the single greatest obstacle to their continuing education.
+The Blossom Bus project employs local vehicles in rural India to transport Muslim minority girls to secondary school and college, clearing the single greatest obstacle to their continuing education.

 Total Funding Goal: $90,000